China Zorrilla (ship): Float-out, float-on

+it´s home port in Colonia del Sacramento.

 Design

-The aluminium vessel measures 130 m in length and is designed to carry up to 2,100 passengers and 225 vehicles.
-Its propulsion system comprises eight electric 2.2 MW waterjets powered by a 40 MWh Corvus Energy Dolphin lithium-ion battery system, weighing over 250 tonnes.
-This system, supplied by Finnish company Wärtsilä, features the largest battery ever installed on a ship, enabling the ferry to operate entirely on electric power.
-Incat states that the weight of the electric system is lighter than the equivalent diesel engines and associated components.
+The aluminium vessel measures 130 m in length and has 3 decks to carry up to 2,100 passengers and 225 vehicles; significantly bigger than the company's other ships.
+The lower deck is the vehicle deck.
+The middle deck is the duty free shop.
+The upper deck has over two thousand seats.

+Its propulsion system comprises eight 2.4 MW electric waterjets; two fixed and two steerable in each hull.
+They are powered by a 40 MWh Corvus Energy Dolphin lithium-ion battery system built in Norway, weighing over 250 tonnes.
+This system, supplied by Finnish company Wärtsilä, features the largest battery installed on a ship, enabling the ferry to operate entirely on electric power.
+The battery system is arranged in 4 separate insulated rooms and has 12 battery arrays with 418 modules each, for a total of 5,016 battery units.
+Weight and temperature are critical aspects, so the modules are not rack mounted.
+Each module has a cooling fan and is contained from affecting other modules.
+The electric DC system supplied by Finnish company The Switch tolerates faults while keeping the ship operational.

+Incat states that the weight of the electric system is lighter than the equivalent diesel engines and associated LNG components, and that ship weight&speed are important for energy consumption - a heavier steel ship would require more power, and thus more energy, and thus a bigger heavier battery.
 Parts of the route is only 2.5 meter shallow water, requiring low weight and smaller waterjets.

 The ferry is equipped with a 2,300 square meter duty-free shopping area, the largest retail space on any ferry globally.
 The shopping is an important part of the ferry business, and requires lower speed to prolong passengers' spending during the crossing.
 The lower speed decreases drag significantly and allows lower energy use and thus a smaller battery.

+The ferry has 6 escape chutes leading to 13 life rafts, with a combined capacity of 2,432 people.

 Operation

 Buquebus ferry route (50-55 km in Rio de la Plata) between Colonia del Sacramento (Uruguay) and Buenos Aires (Argentina).

 In Buenos Aires, the company terminal and port is at Dársena Norte harbour, between Retiro railway station, Puerto Madero neighborhood and Costanera Sur Ecological Reserve.

 The ferry's travel plan is scheduled for two roundtrips per day, with charging between each of the 4 crossings.

-The ferry recharges from 20% to 80% state of charge in 45 minutes (or up to 1—1.5 hours) at the company's charge point in each port.
-The charge point uses 8kA AC / 16kA DC in two Wärtsilä chargers at a combined 16 MW.
-The high power required a new cable for 20 million dollars, installed by UTE (grid company).
-The electricity sector in Uruguay has 98% renewable power, while the electricity sector in Argentina has 25% hydropower, 15% wind&solar, and 10% nuclear power.
+The ferry recharges from 20% to 80% state of charge in 40—80 minutes at the company's charge point in each port.
+The charge point uses 8kA AC / 16kA DC in two 15 MW Wärtsilä chargers for $14 million.

+In Uruguay, the high power required a new cable for 20 million dollars, installed by UTE (grid company).
+The electricity sector in Uruguay has 98% renewable power, while the electricity sector in Argentina has 50% power from natural gas, 25% hydropower, 15% wind&solar, and 10% nuclear power.